On this page:

 For privacy information, view Information and privacy - Business Licensing Authority.

 Withdrawing your application

-You can withdraw your application in writing firstname.lastname@example.org at any time before it has been determined by the BLA.
+You can withdraw your application in writing using the BLA enquiry form at any time before it has been determined by the BLA.
 Please note that the fee is non-refundable.

 Refusal of application

 If your application is not successful, you will be notified via myCAV.
-You can appeal the decision by applying to the Victorian Civil and Administrative Tribunal (VCAT) within 28 days of the decision.
+You can appeal the decision by applying to VCAT within 28 days of the decision.